 I had the opportunity to judge the Quantum Shorts film competition this year, watching plenty of films that explored quantum concepts.
 Some were whimsical and others were deep, but all of them were thought-provoking.
 You can see the 2018 short-listed films on the Quantum Shorts web site.

 For 2018 the contest focused on film and drew more than 170 entries, with 10 finalists selected.
-Now, in partnership with and (as well as with several scientific institutions), Quantum Shorts 2018 revealed this year’s first- and second-place winners as selected by a six-member panel of expert judges as well as a “People’s Choice” winner selected via public online polling.
+Now, in partnership with Scientific American and Nature (as well as with several scientific institutions), Quantum Shorts 2018 revealed this year’s first- and second-place winners as selected by a six-member panel of expert judges as well as a “People’s Choice” winner selected via public online polling.

 Each winning team gets a cash award ($1,500 for first place, $1,000 for second, and $500 for People’s Choice) a trophy and a one-year digital subscription to Scientific American, which is awarded to all finalists.

 I loved the winning film, Slide!
 Thomas Tay Li Guo’s thriller about a parallel universe–hopping psychopath is so good I’d like to see a longer film.
 I won’t spoil the ending, but it will make you wonder: How do you know the difference between This You and That You?
 How many versions of You could there be?
 It is possible that in a parallel universe, I actually will spoil the ending for you?